 - Jacqueline Eastman Yam – Spectrum Health, Grand Rapids, MI

-- Alexander Kim - Assistant Professor, UCSD, San Diego, CA
+- Alexander Kim - Associate Professor, UCSD, San Diego, CA

 - Ashmi Doshi – Clinical Practice, Kaiser Permanente, Los Angeles, CA